jayampathib/Rest-Express-Node/README.md

 # Rest-Express-Node
-RESTful web service with Node.js and Express
+Created using Pluralsight course [RESTful web service with Node.js and Express by Jonathan Mills]